nicolashernandez/PyRATA/docs/user-guide.rst

     >>> pyrata_re.search(pattern, data, mode = 'reluctant')
     <pyrata.re Match object; groups=[[[{'raw': 'fast', 'pos': 'JJ'}], 1, 2]]>

+Same data, same pattern, same search method but distinct matching mode.
+We get two distinct object.
+The former being longer than the latter.

 .. turns on "ungreedy mode", which switches the syntax for greedy and lazy quantifiers.
 So (?U)a* is lazy and (?U)a*? is greedy.
 .. g  - globally match the pattern repeatedly in the string